p-gonzo/blog/content/posts/DRAFT-bit-twiddling-in-javascript.md

 series: false
 cover_image: ./images/ones-and-zeros.jpg
 canonical_url: false
-description: ""
+description: "Recently, I came across a fun C++ challenge to count the number of set bits in an integer.
+Spending a lot of time in the browser, I wanted to re-implement it in JavaScript."
 ---

-Recently I have been brushing up on my C++ for a client project.
-In my spare time, I have been doing a number of toy problems to get comfortable with the syntax, and of these problems was a pretty cool challenge to **count the number of set bits** in an integer.
+Recently, I came across a fun C++ challenge to **count the number of set bits** in an integer.
 Spending a lot of time in the browser, I wanted to re-implement it in JavaScript.

-The challenge itself involves expressing integers not in their traditional base 10 representation, but instead their using base 2, binary, representation.
-For those not familiar with base 10 to base 2 conversations, and what `set bits` are, check out the table below:
+The challenge itself involves expressing integers in their binary representation.
+For those not familiar with base-10 to base-2 conversations, and what `set bits` are, check out the table below:

 |number|  128 |   64  |   32  |   16  |   8   |   4   |   2   |   0   |conversion    | set bits  |